This soft, flexible paleo tortilla recipe is perfect to create delicious vegan gluten-free sandwiches or wraps.

 Cook and flip

-You may also like my other vegan gluten free bread recipe below:
+You may also like my other vegan gluten-free bread recipes below:

-Made this grain free tortillas recipe?
-Share a comment and review below or join me on instagram to share a picture with all The Conscious Plant Kitchen community.
+Made this grain-free tortilla recipe?
+Share a comment and review below or join me on Instagram to share a picture with The Conscious Plant Kitchen community.

 Your friend, Carine